cdk-patterns/serverless/s3-angular-website/README.md

 - npm run test

 ### CDK S3 Deploy Infrastructure (/cdk)
 This can be found in the cdk folder, it sets up an S3 bucket as a website deploy and uploads your angular website in the website folder.
+This uses the JSII Construct - https://www.npmjs.com/package/cdk-spa-deploy

 #### Useful Commands